oracle/olcut/README.md

 A least recently accessed cache.

-## MutableLong
+## Mutable primitives

-For counting things in Maps when you don't want to unbox and rebox a long with every update.
+For counting things in Maps when you don't want to unbox and rebox a long or a double with every update.

 ## Pair